yguitton/training-material/topics/proteomics/tutorials/maxquant-msstats-dda-lfq/tutorial.md

 >    	     - In *"Advanced visualization parameters"*:
 >                - *"Involve fold change cutoff or not for volcano plot or heatmap"*: `1.5`
 >                - *"Display protein names in Volcano Plot"*: `No`
+>                - *"For volcano plot or heatmap, logarithm transformation of adjusted p-valuewith base 2 or 10"*: `2`
 >
 {: .hands_on}